ashchaubey/ashchaubey.github.io/_posts/2020-10-03-htb-blackfield.md

 ```
 ### Generating TGT with help of GetNPUsers.py

-We can use GetNPUsers.py from the impacket tool which can check if there are any valid usernames and if they don't require Kerberos pre-authentication(PREAUTH) enabled.<br>
+We can use GetNPUsers.py from impacket which can check if there are any valid usernames and if they don't require Kerberos pre-authentication(PREAUTH) enabled.<br>
 From the nmap scan we know that the domain name is BLACKFIELD.local<br>

 ```shell